padabap/dotfiles/README.md

 # Joyce's dotfiles
-My MacOS dotfiles (and other files that helps me set up a new Mac).
+My dotfiles (and other files that helps me set up a clean install of MacOS).

 ## Installation